The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 Tragically, only one sale is officially documented during his lifetime: The Red Vineyard, purchased by the painter Anna Boch in 1890 for 400 francs.
 Van Gogh is therefore one of the most striking examples of an artist recognized only after his death.

-👨⚕️ Portrait of Dr. Gachet (1890) – Sold for $82.5M
+👨⚕️ Portrait of Dr. Gachet (1890) – Sold for $82.5 M

-🍁 The Alyscamps Alley (1888) – Sold for $66M
+🍁 The Alley of the Alyscamps (1888) – Sold for $66M

-This work painted in Arles shows a tree-lined avenue in autumn, bordered by ancient sarcophagi.
-Van Gogh combines here romanticism, memory of the past, and the beauty of nature.
-The warm colors emphasize the ephemeral.
+This work painted in Arles shows an avenue of trees in autumn, lined with ancient sarcophagi.
+Van Gogh blends romance, memory of the past, and the beauty of nature here.
+The warm colors highlight the ephemeral.Reproduction of the painting

-🧔 Self-portrait without beard (1889) – Sold for $71.5M
+🧔 Self-Portrait without Beard (1889) – Sold for $71.5M

 Probably his last self-portrait, it is also one of the rarest to show him without a beard.
-His face appears calm, but marked.
+His face appears calm but marked.
 The work has a frontal and sober composition, which enhances its psychological impact.

-🌻 Sunflowers (1888–1889) – Some versions valued at over $100M
+🌻 The Sunflowers (1888–1889) – Some versions estimated at over $100M

 💡 These amounts reflect a combination of investment, artistic admiration, and cultural prestige.